ESIPFed/data-help-desk/docs/for_organizers/people_and_support/docs_for_volunteers.md

 Information Management, Metadata, Data Repositories, Programming, Data Publication, Data Visualization, Data Analysis, Data Management Plans.

-To volunteer, please complete the volunteer form \<link to the form\>, as soon as possible by Dec.
+To volunteer, please complete the volunteer form \<give link to the form\>, as soon as possible by Dec.
 3rd, 2021.
-Learn more about specific options for participating in the volunteer guidelines \link to the guidelines\>.
+Learn more about specific options for participating in the volunteer guidelines \<give link to the guidelines\>.